Physician–patient privilege: United States

 In the United States, the Federal Rules of Evidence do not recognize doctor–patient privilege.

 At the state level, the extent of the privilege varies depending on the law of the applicable jurisdiction.
 For example, in Texas there is only a limited physician–patient privilege in criminal proceedings, and the privilege is limited in civil cases as well.

 Australia

 In New South Wales, Australia, a privilege exists for "communication made by a person in confidence to another person .... in the course of a relationship in which the confidant was acting in a professional capacity".
 This is often interpreted as being between a health professional and their patient.

 In some jurisdictions in Australia privilege may also extend to lawyers, some victims, journalists (shield laws), and priests.
 It may also be invoked in a public interest, or settlement negotiations, which may also be privileged.

+England and Wales

+Unlike legal professional privilege that applies between lawyers and clients, there is no privilege between a doctor and patient under the laws of England and Wales.

+Doctors act under a duty of confidentiality to patients and the General Medical Council publishes guidelines on confidentiality that covers both the legal obligations and ethical duties of doctors towards patients.
+Public interest exceptions to the duty of confidentiality apply when it is necessary to protect third parties from serious harm, for notification of serious communicable diseases to others at risk, for safeguarding of vulnerable persons or those lacking capacity under the Mental Capacity Act 2005, and prevention of terrorism under the Terrorism Act 2000.

+Data about a person's health is treated as special category data under the General Data Protection Regulation (applied in the UK with the Data Protection Act 2018).
+The National Health Service Act 2006 also defines a category of "protected information" and sets restrictions on the disclosure of such information in the context of legal proceedings.